• Free shipping on all orders

 If you’ve settled into your favorite chair with a bowl of delicious sherbet and your cat is watching you with those big eyes, you might be tempted to let your furry friend have some.
 So, if you’re here, you must be wondering if it’s safe to give your cat some sherbet.

-It’s not dangerous for your cat to have sherbet, but it is not recommended.
+It’s probably not immediately life-threatening or dangerous for your cat to have sherbet, but it is not recommended.
 The ingredients in sherbet aren’t good for your cat, and the icy temperature might cause some discomfort.

-We’ll have a closer look at sherbet, especially its ingredients, below.
+Here, we take a closer look at sherbet, especially its ingredients.
 This way, you’ll know why it’s best not to give any to your cat.

 A Cat’s Diet

 Cats are obligate carnivores.
-This means that meat makes up their entire diet and that plants, fruits, and vegetables are not only unnecessary, but that they can’t properly digest them.
+This means that meat makes up their entire diet.
+Plants, fruits, and vegetables are often unnecessary, and cats usually can’t properly digest them.

 Cats hunt and eat their meals at sunrise and sundown in the wild.
 You might notice your cat being much more active at these times at home.
-You can easily fulfill a cat’s diet with commercial cat food, which has the right balance of proteins, minerals, and vitamins.
-When possible, try to avoid cat food with too many fillers, such as meat by-products, grains, soy, and corn, as they don’t add any actual health benefits for your cat.
+You can easily fulfill a cat’s diet with commercial cat food, which often has the right balance of proteins, fat, minerals, and vitamins.
+When possible, try to avoid cat food with too many fillers, such as meat by-products, grains, soy, and corn, as these likely don’t offer any tangible health benefits for your cat.

 This is just a brief snippet into what cats eat, so we’ll now delve into what sherbet is all about.